KentoHardRok/ostensible.info/content/Networking Info/Securing the Config copy.md

 memory free low-watermark io <threshold>
 ```
 Memory Threshold Notification generates a log message in order to indicate that free memory on a device has fallen lower than the configured threshold.
-There is also a command used to be sure there is sufficient memory for delieverying critical notifications.
+There is also a command used to be sure there is sufficient memory for delivering critical notifications.
 ```cisco
 memory reserve critical <value>
 ```